aquafishe/1upHealth_Challenge/README.md

 * If all arguments (first-name, last-name, patient-id) are provided application will default to Patient Id search

 ## Development Notes
+### Requirements
+* Application will take 3 arguments (first-name, last-name, patient-id)
+    * Must have either (first-name and last-name) OR patient-id
+* Check all resources for entries matching passed patient arguments
+* Print results in following order:
+    * Patient First/Last name
+    * Patient Id
+    * Resource name and number of matching entries in descending order
 ### Assumptions
 * CLI arguments used match on **Patient** resource, since goal to find references to "patient"